-Why do we need it?
-It tests us.
+Why do we need the monkey?
+It tests and challenges us.
+It strengthens our resolve.
 It makes us pause and consider the moment.
 It makes us takes risks and feel alive.
 It is the thorn in our sides.
 It leads us away from our true paths.
 It’s a counterbalance to our logic.
-But without the monkey, how else would we experience the world around us; opportunities, challenges and wonderment.
+But without the monkey, how else would we experience the world around us; opportunities, challenges and wonderment?

 If we ignore it, the monkey mind lies dormant.
 If we ignore it too long, we fail to grow.
 If something within us or around us triggers its awakening, it plays havoc.
 It causes trouble and mischief.
 It needs things to do.
 It has a child-like desire to explore.